Chris & Bob Gustin

 “I make my rug looms available to students who wish to come weave for a day,” Chris explains.

-The “day-weaving” process involves a minimum of instruction and a maximum of reward – students leave with a finished rug that they have made themselves.
+The “day-weaving” process involves a minimum of instruction and a maximum of reward – students leave with a finished rug or other item that they have made themselves.

-During the tour, the Gutins will be demonstrating weaving on their looms, as well as spinning and dyeing.
+During the tour, the Gustins will be demonstrating weaving on their looms, and letting visitors try their hand at weaving a rug.